Rate this page:

 Parameter setup

-You can specify a maximum number of digits to recognize.
-Optionally you can also specify a finish digit.
+You can specify the maximum number of digits to recognize, and optionally, you can also specify the finish digit.

 See the Dialogflow CX parameter documentation for more information.